-Join us on Thursday, January 24, 2019 from noon to 1 p.m.
-CST for a live webinar I’ll lead along with Hillard Heintze’s most senior experts.
-We’re going to dive deeper into a few of these trends that specifically impact the priorities of the C-suite — including Chief Security Officers — Directors of Security or any leader responsible for risk, legal, information technology (IT), Human Resources (HR), operations and facility performance.
-Click here to register for the webinar.
+You can hear us discuss these trends in our recent webinar ‘Top Security Risk Management Trends That Will Shape Your 2019 Priorities’ that I led along with Hillard Heintze’s most senior experts.
+During the 45-minute webinar, we explored a few of these trends that specifically impact the priorities of the C-suite — including Chief Security Officers — Directors of Security or any leader responsible for risk, legal, information technology (IT), Human Resources (HR), operations and facility performance.
+Click here to view the on-demand version.

 2019 Security Risk Management Trends

 Trend #1 — Acts of Domestic Terrorism by Right-Wing White Supremacists and Homegrown Extremists Likely to Increase

 Since 9/11, our nation has feared jihadist threats and acts of violence from radical Islamist terrorists and other ideologically driven extremists.
 These threats have driven the United States to become more resilient and steadfast in its resolve to confront and defeat threats from abroad.
 Now, 18 years later, much of the political rhetoric would have you believe that foreign terrorism is still the dominant threat confronting our nation today.
 That’s not the case.
 America’s homegrown, far right-wing white supremacists and other fanatics motivated by hate, fear and extreme political ideologies have increased in number, influence and audacity over the last two years and now present a clear and present danger to our domestic tranquility and peace.